-Gladys Maria Knight dubbed the “Empress of Soul ” is an is an American singer-songwriter, actress, businesswoman, humanitarian, and author.
+Gladys Maria Knight dubbed the “Empress of Soul ” is an American singer-songwriter, actress, businesswoman, humanitarian, and author.
 She was born on 28 May 1944, in Atlanta, Georgia, to Sarah Elizabeth (née Woods) and Merald Woodlow Knight, Sr., who was a postal worker.
 She was raised in a sound Christian home, and both of her parents were singers in the Wings Over Jordan Gospel Choir.

 She is a seven-time Grammy Award winner (four as a solo artist and three with the Pips) and is currently ranked number eighteen in the 2005 Guinness Book of World Records’ list of the most successful female musical artists of all time.
 She is also ranked number 18 on VH1 network’s list of the 100 Greatest Women of Rock, and in 1995, Gladys Knight was awarded a star on the Hollywood Walk of Fame in Los Angeles.